ftravers/missing-links/om-next-client-server-tutorial.md

 ```

-The input params are the same as on the client, and just like the
+The input params are the same as on the client.

-client we simply return a map with the answer attached to the `:value`
+**Line 6:** just like the client we simply return a map with
-key.
+the answer attached to the `:value` key.

 And our parser is dead simple: